 - delmacro name: Delete the macro corresponding to name.
-Singlewords that are not defined as macros cannot be deleted. - molecule_id selection_text [frame frame_number] Creates a new atom selection and returns its name.
+Singlewords that are not defined as macros cannot be deleted. - molecule\id selection\text [frame frame\number] Creates a new atom selection and returns its name.
 The returned name can be used as a Tcl proc in order to access the atom selection.
-The selection text is the same language used in the Graphics form [§ 4.4.7] and described in Chapter 5.3.
+The selection text is the same language used in the Graphics window [§ 5.4.7] and described in Chapter 6.3.
 It is used to pick a given subset of the atom.
 The text cannot be changed once a selection is made.
 Some of the terms in the selection depend on data that change during a trajectory (so far only the keywords 'x', 'y', and 'z' can change over time).
 For these, the optional 'frame value' is used to determine which specific frame to use.
 The frame number can be a non-negative integer, the word now (the current frame), the word first (for frame 0) and last (for the last frame).